sampi/create-react-app-hack/README.md

 * My cat told me to do it.

 ## How?
-I broke the hack down to 5 steps:
+I broke the hack down to 5 steps and you can view them as Pull Requests here in this repo:

 ### Step 0 - Initialize using `create-react-app`